 Because the Indigenous peoples could not read and either spoke Spanish as a second language or, frequently, not at all, the murals were thought to be a particularly effective visual complement to the sermons.
 Various biblical scenes are depicted on the walls of the open chapel, including Adam and Eve being deceived by the serpent; Noah’s flood; the peace and tranquility of Heaven; the fires of Purgatory; and the brutal torments of Hell.

-Curiously, certain details painted in the scenes of Hell make a direct reference to aspects of the pre-Christian Indigenous worldview.
+Certain details painted in the scenes of Hell make a direct reference to aspects of the pre-Christian Indigenous worldview.
 They include depictions of a pre-Colombian pyramid and figures clearly meant to portray Aztecs about to fall into the fires of Hell.
 Another curious detail is the jaws of a monster painted near a door leading to the interior of the cathedral.
 This image was presumably intended to make the attendees form a psychological association between the church and a safe haven from damnation.

 Know Before You Go